creativecommons/cc-legal-tools-app/README.md

 A Tool can be identified by a `unit` (ex. `by`, `by-nc-sa`, `devnations`) which is a proxy for the complete set of permissions, requirements, and prohibitions;
 a `version` (ex. `4.0`, `3.0)`, and an optional `jurisdiction` for ports.
-So we might refer to the tool by it's **identifier** "BY 3.0 AM" which would be the 3.0 version of the BY license terms as ported to the Armenia jurisdiction.
+So we might refer to the tool by its **identifier** "BY 3.0 AM" which would be the 3.0 version of the BY license terms as ported to the Armenia jurisdiction.
 For additional information see: [**Legal Tools Namespace** - creativecommons/cc-legal-tools-data: CC Legal Tools Data (static HTML, language